Trump's Meeting In Paris To Commemorate End of World War I Starts With A Spat

 "Trump willfully insisted on an unnecessary trip to France to mark the WW1 centenary -then once he got there shirked on grounds of weather the job of honoring those who fought and died in rain and mud 100 years ago," tweeted writer David Frum.

 "Real low energy," tweeted Kelly Magsamen, once a high-ranking Pentagon official for Asian and Pacific Security Affairs, "to not bother to honor the sacrifice of American soldiers in WWI due to some rain.
 Somehow everyone else was able to do so today.
 Obama never had this problem.
 He also visited our troops in war zones."
-She then questioned the whereabouts of Russian President Vladimir Putin, Secretary of State Mike Pompeo and National Security Adviser John Bolton.
+She then questioned the whereabouts of Russian President Vladimir Putin, Secretary of State Mike Pompeo and national security adviser John Bolton.

 The president is expected to visit a different cemetery for fallen U.S. soldiers on Sunday.